 Social Sciences and Humanities Research Council of Canada (SSHRC)

-- A variety of funding programs are available in addition to priority research areas
+- Several funding programs are available in addition to priority research areas.

 - Deadlines for funding opportunities differ so consult the website above for details.

 - Contact SSHRC for detailed funding information, deadlines and guidelines.